AzmainBiswas/AzmainBiswas/README.md

-- 👋 Hi, I’m Azmain Biswas.
+ Hi there, I’m Azmain Biswas.

-- 👀 I’m interested in computer.
-- 🌱 I’m just trying to learn how to code.
+I am a Applied Mathematics student, just learning how to code.
 <!-- 💞️ I’m looking to collaborate on ... --->